Hashtags when used correctly can boost the visibility of your content on Instagram.

 With this, your product or service would get more visibility and you will get people to patronize you.
 This way, you are not only increasing your reach but also increasing your revenue.

-But before we delve deeper into this and how you can use them to promote your business on Instagram, you should register for our 90% practical digital marketing course where we teach our students practical knowledge on how to generate the right hashtags for their business and also get to learn other digital marketing strategies that can be used to grow their business.
+But before we delve deeper into how you can use them to promote your business on Instagram, you should register for our 90% practical digital marketing course.
+This is where we teach our students practical knowledge on how to generate the right hashtags for their business.
+They also get to learn other digital marketing strategies that can be used to grow their business.

 They are keyword phrase spelt out without spaces and preceded by a pound sign (#).

-Hashtags are widely used in microblogging and photo sharing services such as Twitter, Instagram and WeChat as a form of user-generated tagging that enables cross-referencing of content sharing a subject or theme.
+They are widely used in microblogging and photo sharing services such as Twitter, Instagram, and WeChat as a form of user-generated tagging that enables cross-referencing of content sharing as a subject or theme.

 Some examples are #DigitalMarketing #Marketing #Instagram #SocialMedia.